gnykka/finance-price-tracker/README.md

 I couldn't find good free API that supports both, so I combined two:
 1. [Finnhub.io](https://finnhub.io) for WebSocket updates.
 2. [EODHD](https://eodhd.com) for historical and current data.
 The data has limitations and delay but that is not a problem for a test application.

+The data loading is divided into 2 parts.
+The first is getting the quotes, current values.
+This request is done in App component.
+The second request is for historical data.
+I moved it to the pages for optimization.
+The Details page gets only the displayed ticket's history (if it's missing), while the Dashboard page loads all missing histories.
+This is done for Details page: so that it won't render not related historical data.

 ### Visualizations